 One of these entities may shoulder all the blame for an accident, or fault may be distributed among several parties.
 These trucking cases can become complicated and require the assistance of a knowledgeable Seattle injury lawyer.

-Types of Truck Wrecks
+What Are Common Types of Truck Accidents?

 When a heavy truck gets into a collision or other adverse traffic event, it tends to crash in a few distinct ways.
 The size, weight, and structure of big rigs makes them crash differently than smaller, lighter vehicles.
-A few common types of truck accidents are jackknifes, rear-end collisions, and blind-spot collisions.
+A few common types of truck accidents are jackknifes, rear-end collisions and blind-spot collisions.
 A jackknife crash is one in which the trailer skids out to the side, forming an “L,” or jackknife shape with the cab.
 This can happen when the driver incorrectly uses the brakes on a decline or sharp turn.
 A driver cannot control the truck when it’s in jackknife position.

 It’s common for trucks to rear-end other vehicles, because they do not possess the same stopping power as smaller cars.
 The immense weight of big rigs (they can weigh up to 80,000 pounds, including loads) puts great stress on the braking system during stops.
 Trucks need more room and time to come to a complete stop.
 Passenger vehicle drivers can forget this and cut trucks off on the highway, leading to rear-end collisions.
 Drivers may also be at fault for following too closely or not paying attention to the road.